domface/dtdemo/README.md

-# data-theorem

-> demo for data theorem project
+> demo for DT project

 > you must have docker installed to run the project locally